Parol: Construction and design

 Recently, innovations from Pampanga include production of lanterns with electronic lights that can be programmed to produce a dancing effect, as is the use of LED rope lights, known as "flexilight" lanterns.
+In 2024, San Fernando, Pampanga, in its vision of sustainability launched its first all-LED rotors operated giant lantern using Firefly Electric and Lighting Corporation lights.

 The original stellate design of the parol remains common in the Philippines and considered distinct for Filipinos.
 The traditional craft of lantern-making is usually taught to schoolchildren around Christmastime, but actual manufacture is now primarily done in the barrios and the poblacions and is rarely done in urban areas.
 A notable exception is San Fernando, Pampanga, which is considered "Home of the Giant Lanterns" for its million-peso lantern-making industry, as well as Las Piñas, a city in Metro Manila, where a lot of parols also originate.

 Use

 In the Philippines

 In the Philippines, the parol has become an iconic symbol of the Filipino Christmas and is as important to Filipinos as the Christmas tree is to Western cultures.
 Its annual debut on houses and streets is usually in September along with other Christmas symbols, signalling the coming of the season.
 The parol also retains its original association with the Simbang Gabi ritual, a series of dawn masses that lasts for nine days.
 These lanterns remain until January, traditionally removed after Epiphany, to honour the Three Kings and their visit to the infant Jesus.

 Many communities, such as villages, schools, and groups hold competitions to see who can make the best parol.
 One such event is the annual Giant Lantern Festival in Pampanga, which attracts various craftsmen from across the archipelago.
 The competition revolves around the illumination and performances of giant parol that can reach up to 40 ft in breadth.
 These giant lanterns are programmed to "dance" to the accompaniment of a brass band or recorded music.